yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/calendarpermission.md

 The permissions of a user with whom the calendar has been shared or delegated in an Outlook client.

-Get, update, and delete of calendar permissions is supported on behalf of only the calendar owner.
+Get, update, delete, list and create of calendar permissions is supported on behalf of only the calendar owner.

 Getting the calendar permissions of a calendar on behalf of a sharee or delegate returns an empty calendar permissions collection.